slowkow/snpsea/doc/SNPsea_manual.md

 ### `pvalues.txt`

-The p-values representing enrichment of sample-specificity for the given SNPs.
+The p-values representing enrichment of condition-specificity for the given SNPs.

 ```
     head pvalues.txt | column -t